Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 ## Introduction

 This is part 1 of a 2-part series about automation for upgrade in App Service Environment v3.
 In this 2-part series, I will walk you through building a demo environment, setting up manual upgrade preference option for App Service Environment and configure automation using Logic App.
-In the first scenario you will deploy a simple environment, in the second scenario the environment will me more complex.
+In the first scenario you will deploy a simple environment, in the second scenario the environment will be more complex.

 **The first article** uses one Azure App Service Environment, which will be configured with the manual upgrade preference option.
 When an update is ready, an alert will be triggered that will start your Logic App.
 The Logic App will send you an email asking you to confirm the upgrade process.